deividfoggi/Azure-File-Share-Report/README.md

 # README.md

-# Console Application
+# Azure File Share Report

-This is a simple console application built in C#.
+This is a simple console application built in C# to export a list of files properties in a Azure file share.

 ## Prerequisites
 To work with this application, ensure you have the following installed on your machine: